 Not at all.
 As with all canned beverages, there’s a liner in the can that prevents the aluminum from contacting the wine.
-No one wonders that about their local craft beers or soda, so in a way it’s funny, to us, how much that question comes up.
 Order one of each – the bottle and the can – invite some friends over, and dispel the myth for yourself.

 Cans are the most recycled beverage containers in the world and are 100 percent recyclable.
 They can be recycled infinitely with no loss of quality through a well-established and efficient process.
-Each can recycled substantially reduces the environmental footprint.
-Cans are ultra-efficient to transport, lightweight, unbreakable and provide superior product protection.
-We think those are all very good reasons to use them.
+Each recycled can reduces our environmental footprint.
+Cans are also ultra-efficient to transport, lightweight, unbreakable, and provide superior product protection.

-The craft beer movement took a lot from wine packaging as it came of age and continued to take it to whole new places.
-We think we can shift some of our focus back to something that has more fun, rooted in craft but less stuffy. #Pinkiesdown is how we communicate that big idea, simply.
-We feel like drinking wine doesn’t have to come with all of the pretension that it often does.
-We know a lot of people are turned off by that and want something less pretentious.
-Having a glass of wine with friends ought to be fun, not make you feel inferior, in our view.
-We think we’re not alone.
+The craft beer movement borrowed a lot from wine packaging as it came of age and continues to take it to whole new places.
+We want to shift our focus back to something that’s rooted in craft but less stuffy. #Pinkiesdown is how we communicate that big idea.
+Having a glass of wine with friends should be fun and easy.
+Pinkies down, people.

-Part of what makes winemaking in Oregon exciting is that it’s a constant challenge.
-Oregon’s climate (lots of rain, cool temps, short growing season) doesn’t make this a walk in the park.
-That also sets it apart.
+Part of what makes winemaking in Oregon exciting is that it’s a constant challenge with lots of rain, cool temps, and a short growing season.
+But, it’s also what sets Oregon wines apart.
 We’re not France.
 We’re not California.
 Oregon wines have a distinct profile.
 They have good vibrancy and crispness.
 Our wines taste like the agriculture that surrounds us.
-Then there are the people.
-Slightly crazy, pioneers, artists, makers and doers that call Oregon home and believe there is a better way to do things.
-People who consistently focus on what goes into the glass rather than telling you what type of glass you should be drinking from.
-We are constantly inspired by the ethos and passion here.
-We do not have a formal tasting room, but please feel free to email us at email@example.com to arrange for a private visit.
-We also have the Union Wine Co.
-Tasting Truck, which is currently used for events, and will soon serve as a mobile tasting room on SE Division and 33rd in Portland.
-Stay tuned by following us on Facebook.
+Then, there are the people — slightly crazy, pioneers, artists, makers, and doers that believe there is always a better way to do things.
+We are constantly inspired by the natural beauty of the Northwest and the ethos and passion of its residents.